Chief Tom Blount

-Chief Tom Blount (1675-1731) was the chief of the northern band of the Tuscarora tribe in North Carolina who allied with the Colonial Militia of Carolina in the Tuscarora War.
-He and his allies fought against the southern band of Tuscarora.
-The English settlers had been involved in the slave trade and were raiding the southern Tuscarora.
-This alliance had huge implications.
-Firstly, the northern Tuscarora likely had an advantage in terms of supplies and weapons as Carolina was an English colony.
-Additionally, Chief Tom Blount was promised full control of the Tuscarora tribe and English backing if his side won.

-In 1712, Chief Blount was able to capture Chief Hancock of the southern Tuscarora and English settlers executed him.
+Tom Blount (c.
+1675 – c.
+1731) was a Tuscarora chief best known for his role in the Tuscarora War.
+During the conflict, he allied with the British colonies of North Carolina and South Carolina.
+He and his allies in the northern band of the Tuscarora fought alongside British colonists against the southern band after Blount was promised full control over the Tuscarora and a permanent alliance with the British if they did so.
+In 1712, Blount was able to capture southern Tuscarora chief Hancock, who was executed by the colonists.
 This would ultimately lead to the demise of the southern Tuscarora.
-In 1713, Chief Blount's band had all but secured victory.
+In 1713, Blount's band had all but secured victory.
 Members of the southern band began to move north to New York and joined the Iroquois tribe.
 There would still be small skirmishes and raids until 1715.

 Early life

 Blount was born in 1675 and grew up in the Upper Towns located near the Tar and Roanoke Rivers.
 His name matches the names of two prominent Englishmen in the area.
 There are disputes about how Blount got his name.
 One main theory is that he was adopted by an Englishman and was given the name.
 Another theory is that he was the illegitimate son of an Englishman and a native woman.

 During his childhood, Virginia traders routinely visited the area.
 Through interaction over the years, Chief Tom Blount developed a speaking knowledge of English.
 This would help him after his rise to power.
 Blount lived in a matrilineal society and came to chiefdom through his mother's side of the family.
 Due to the contact he experienced early in life and his ability to speak the language, Blount allied himself and his people with the English settlers in North Carolina.